BabDev/Pagerfanta/UPGRADE-3.0.md

 ## General Changes

+- Dropped support for versions of Doctrine Collections before 1.6
-- Dropped support for versions of Doctrine DBAL before 2.11
+- Dropped support for versions of Doctrine DBAL before 2.12
-- Dropped support for versions of Doctrine ORM before 2.7
+- Dropped support for versions of Doctrine ORM before 2.8
+- Dropped support for versions of Doctrine PHPCR ODM before 1.5
-- Dropped support for versions of Elastica before 5.0
+- Dropped support for versions of Elastica before 6.0
-- Dropped support for versions of Solarium before 4.0
+- Dropped support for versions of Solarium before 5.0
 - The `Pagerfanta\View\ViewFactory` class is now final
 - Added `@method` annotated methods to their interfaces
 - `Pagerfanta\PagerfantaInterface` now extends `Countable` and `IteratorAggregate`